Medically reviewed in May 2022

 Though mental health plays a large role, loneliness is a combination of perspective and circumstance.
 “Individuals who are socially isolated often choose that lifestyle and resist getting out and being social,” says Pinals.

-Whether people choose to isolate themselves or their social networks are limited, it’s important to go out and see others.
+Whether people choose to isolate themselves or their social networks are limited, it’s important to go out and interact with others.
 The internet may be able to help; multiple studies and reviews have suggested that going online can decrease loneliness in older adults.